LUUUAN/EntityMatching_SIGMOD_2020_Contest/README.md

-### Index Brand
+### Brand Indexing

-- Record a list of brand from the 'brand' attribute read from the 'Read data' step
+- Record a list of brand from the 'brand' attribute read from the 'Data Loading' step
 - Filtering the illegal brand. (e.g. brand name with > 2 words)
 - Blocking each data according to brand.
 - Stored in a map <brand, set<string>>
 - Using string edit distance to merge same brand.
   - Referenced from https://leetcode-cn.com/problems/edit-distance/solution/bian-ji-ju-chi-by-leetcode-solution/

-### Index Model
+### Model Indexing

 Design a rule-based method to seperate out the model name of each camera specification under each brand.

 Do blocking based on the page_title and the model extracted from it.
 A product can appear in different blocks. (more than one model name could be extracted from a page_title)

-### Reverse Index
+### Consturting Invert List

-- Build reverse index and delete some special product from blocks.
+- Build invert list and delete some special products from blocks.
   - E.g. "Nikon MH 63 Battery Charger Coolpix s 202 S200 S220 S230 S500 S510 S700 S 018208096251 | eBay"

-### Deal with "Same Model Different Representation" Problem
+### Addressing "Same Model Different Representation" Issue

 - Solve the problem that one model can have multiple model names.
 - For a brand, if two model names shares more than 2 products, merge these two models together.
   - www.ebay.com//46420, Canon PowerShot ELPH 300 HS IXUS 220 HS 12 1 MP Digital Camera Black | eBay
   - "ELPH 300 HS" and "IXUS 220 HS" refer to the same camera

-### Extract Models from Unclassified Manifestation
+### Addressing Unclassified Manifestation

 Use rule to resolve remaining manifestation.

 - The product not blocked into any model will be add to the "others" list.
 - Extract products in "others" according to their page title using prefix as auxiliary data

-### Merge Model
+### Model Merging

 Merge models name and corresponding manifestations that refer to the same real world model.